Flying

 During my compulsory military service in the Eighties, I was trained as Air Traffic Controller in the South African Air Force.
 It was interesting to learn how the other half lives!
 Contrary to popular belief, my ATC job was the least stressful I've ever held.
 It did indeed sometimes get hectic.
 However, clearly the system is designed to prevent overloading any specific individual, so the pressure can never become too much to bear.
 Also, when one goes off duty, it's all over.
 One can't take work home!
 In case you're wondering: I was stationed at an Air Force base that was home to squadrons with at least ten aircraft types.
 At the time, in terms of movements, this base was the busiest in the country.
 For a single controller to handle 150 movements an hour was not uncommon.
 So: I like to think that I am qualified to venture an opinion on ATC stress levels.

 Given South Africa's tumultous recent past, I felt for some time that I wanted to make a contribution to maintaining law and order.
 In 1999, I found an avenue to do that.
 I rejoined the South African Air Force as a pilot on 111 Reserve Squadron.
 The Squadron is involved in reconnaissance and transport sorties.
 For some years, I was the Squadron's training officer, with the rank of Major.
 I often flew VIP transport sorties in jet aircraft, mostly Hawker and Gulfstream.
 I covered Africa extensively, regularly visiting almost all countries south of the Equator and a few further north.
-The Reserves are currently dormant, but they may rise again.
+The Reserves are currently dormant and a resurrection is looking increasingly unlikely.

 The picture shows two of the jets I regularly flew, on a fly-by at the 2007 Air Force Day parade.
 The leading aircraft is ZS-OIF, a Hawker HS125-F400A, in which I did some very satisfying flights.
 The longest have been to Mahe in the Seychelles and to Lagos in Nigeria, both on civilian medical evacuations.
 The one closest to the camera is ZS-PFG, a Citation 500 Eagle in which I presented my first jet type rating training course.
 I also did my first trans-equatorial flight as captain in this jet, to Bangui in the Central African Republic.